Table of Contents

 The Importance of Having a Medicaid Planning Lawyer

 People often think that hiring an attorney will cost more than doing things on their own.
 However, an experienced Medicaid planning lawyer can help you save money in the end.
-When filing for Medicaid eligibility, you and your family may discover that you don’t have the right eligibility criteria.
-Or you may also discover that there are mistakes made in the application that would cost money to fix.
+When filing for Medicaid eligibility, you and your family may discover that you don’t meet the right eligibility criteria, or you may also discover that there are mistakes made in the application that would cost money to fix.

-A skilled lawyer can help you to save money by making sure that all the details are correct from the get-go.
+A skilled lawyer can help you save money by making sure that all the details are correct from the start.
 An experienced legal professional can help you get insurance coverage quicker and save you money on costly nursing homes and assisted living while waiting for your Medicaid eligibility.

 The Matus Law Group has been helping families for years plan their loved one’s long-term care.
-Our skilled team of Medicaid planning lawyers understands the importance of protecting the client’s assets while also helping them receive Medicaid benefits.
+Our skilled team of Medicaid planning lawyers understands the importance of protecting clients’ assets while also helping them receive Medicaid benefits.

 Seeking the Legal Advice of an Experienced Medicaid Asset Protection Trust Lawyer

-Knowing the income limit, penalty periods, and rules of Medicaid eligibility can help you and your loved ones protect assets you have worked hard to earn.
+Knowing the income limit, penalty periods, and rules of Medicaid eligibility can help you and your loved ones protect the assets you have worked hard to earn.
 These rules and issues should be familiar to everyone, whether you’re a caregiver or someone who needs coverage.
-A competent Medicaid planning lawyer might be able to walk you through the requirements and help you minimize any financial fallout related to your Medicaid eligibility.
+A competent Medicaid planning lawyer can walk you through the requirements and help you minimize any financial fallout related to your Medicaid eligibility.

-New Jersey regulations are subject to change every year so it is a smart idea to meet with a Medicaid trust attorney to explore your options.
-Matus Law Group’s team of skilled legal professionals is familiar with all aspects of the changing law and may be able to help you navigate the complicated process of creating a Medicaid trust.
+New Jersey regulations are subject to change every year, so it is a smart idea to meet with a Medicaid trust attorney to explore your options.
+The Matus Law Group’s team of skilled legal professionals is familiar with all aspects of the changing law and can help you navigate the complicated process of creating a Medicaid trust.

-Contact our team to find out more about our Medicaid or estate planning lawyers services that can help you and your loved ones get the asset protection and coverage you need.
+Contact us to find out more about how our Medicaid or estate planning lawyers can help you and your loved ones get the asset protection and coverage you need.

 FREE Webinar on Special Needs